zero-os/0-log/README.md

     // output: 2::Hello world

     // print a multi-line message
-    // Log() detects if a message is multi-lined and apply the multi-line format zerolog.Log(zerolog.LevelStdout, "Hello\nworld")
+    // Log() detects if a message is multi-lined
+    // and applies the multi-line format if it is zerolog.Log(zerolog.LevelStdout, "Hello\nworld")
     /* output:
     1:::